SQLitis/monsters/README.rst

 While the thought of a horde of skunks pulling a wagon is amusing, let's stick to animals that can individually carry more than a human.
 We'll order by DC first, then carrying capacity, so that for any given level of Handle Animal available, we can look and see the best animal.
 Doing it this way, there is only any point in noting an animal at a higher DC if it is better in some way than the best option at a lower DC.

+This might also be useful for a low-level druid trying to get the most out of Pass Without Trace --- a camel can carry 900 pounds, so one Pass Without Trace on the camel while it carries two or three party members gets more mileage.

 .. code-block:: bash

   sqlite> select distinct dnd_monstertype.name, dnd_racesize.name, fine_biped_max_load_ounces*quadruped_carry_factor/3/16 as light_load, land_speed, dnd_monster.name, dnd_rulebook.name, 15 + hit_dice + CASE dnd_monstertype.name WHEN "Animal" THEN 0 ELSE 5 END as DC from dnd_monster inner join dnd_monstertype on dnd_monster.type_id=dnd_monstertype.id inner join dnd_racesize on size_id=dnd_racesize.id natural join carrying_capacity inner join dnd_rulebook on dnd_rulebook.id=rulebook_id where (dnd_monstertype.name="Animal" or (dnd_monstertype.name="Magical Beast" and intelligence<3) ) and light_load > 33 and size_id<6 order by DC, light_load, land_speed;